Killing of Karon Blake: Aftermath

+On Friday, January 10, 2025, the United States Attorney's Office for the District of Columbia reported that Judge Epstein had sentenced Lewis to 12 ½ years, the minimum recommended sentence for his charges and less than half of the 25-year sentence prosecutors Jeffrey Wojcik and Shauna Payyappilly had sought.
+He faced a maximum sentence of 45 years.
+Upon release, Lewis will be supervised for 5 years.
+In response to the District Attorney's Office confirmation that Blake and his acquaintances had broken into vehicles at the time of Blake's death, D. C. Council Member Christina Henderson said "Property is not greater than life.
+Karon should be alive today," and Council Member Zachary Parker said "No car or material possession is worth a life – under any circumstance.

 Legal overview

 Lewis was charged with murder in the second degree while armed (§ 22–2103).
 Per the Code of the District of Columbia, individuals convicted of murder in the second degree may face life in prison and those convicted of murder in the second degree while armed receive a minimum sentence of 40 years in prison but only if certain circumstances apply to the situation.
 Murder in the second degree has the potential to be reduced to manslaughter, which carries a maximum sentence of 30 years in prison, in the absence of malice aforethought.
-While Lewis may argue he acted in self-defense, the District of Columbia does not have a stand-your-ground law and case law allows for a jury to consider an individual's failure to retreat when determining whether or not their use of force is justifiable.
+While Lewis argued he acted in self-defense, the District of Columbia does not have a stand-your-ground law and case law allows for a jury to consider an individual's failure to retreat when determining whether or not their use of force is justifiable.